gpanciera/museum-collection-browser/README.md

 # Museum Collection Interface

-Front-end app to search, sort and view details for 150 items from The Cleveland Museum of Art's Collection
+Front-end app to search, sort and view details for a selection of items from The Cleveland Museum of Art's Collection

 ### Installing